 You will receive a confirmation email when your abstract is received.
 For all inquiries, or if you do not receive a confirmation email, please contact Education Services.

-The planning committee is now accepting abstracts, special topic session, and pre-conference workshop submissions.
+The planning committee is now accepting abstracts and special topic sessions.
 The deadline for all submissions is 4:00 p.m.
-(MDT) on Thursday, June 25, 2020.
+(MDT) on Thursday, August 27, 2020.

 Learn more about the conference

 Please note that submissions provided after the call closes will not be accepted.

 All submissions must comply with the following guidelines.
 Failure to observe these requirements may result in submission errors or rejection of the abstract during the review process.